-Why performing steps 1 & 2 with recurrence is important.
+Why performing Steps 1 & 2 with Recurrence is Important (Step 4)

 So, the competition data found and matched at a single time point might be missing new information crucial for the next steps of reporting, analytics and taking actions.

 Reporting – Analytics and Actions for Pricing (Step 5 & 6)

-- Reporting & Analytics is either performed manually by data and business intelligence analysts, working with tools that range from spread sheets to Power BI, to analysts performing tasks with R language, or non-analysts working with an easy-to-handle Price Intelligence Analytics and Reports by a provider of our realm.
+– Reporting & Analytics is either performed manually by data and business intelligence analysts, working with tools that range from spreadsheet to (embedded) business intelligence tools like Power BI, to analysts performing tasks with R language, or non-analysts working with an easy-to-handle Price Intelligence Analytics and Reports by a provider of our realm.

 Actions of Pricing, as again performed, either by manually taking actions from the competition and internal insights, or by using spreadsheet mechanisms to calculate and simulate the effect of the pricing actions needed to perform, or by using a fully automated Pricing Software.

 The different layers of solutions in our market.